HamblinSoft/TeslaKit/README.md

 - [AutoMate for Tesla](https://apple.co/2ylLmOf)

 Is your app using TeslaKit?
 Let me know and I'll feature it here too!

+# Tesla Referral Program
+Buying a new Tesla?
+Share my [referral code](https://ts.la/jaren29211) to give five friends a $100 Supercharging credit with a new Model S, Model X or Model 3 Performance!

 # Author